D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

     # Original ONNX floating-point model file
     onnx_model: '****.onnx'

-    # Target processor architecture for conversion, keep the default value, bernoulli2 for Horizon RDK X3 and bayes for RDK Ultra
+    # Target processor architecture for conversion, keep the default value, bernoulli2 for D-Robotics RDK X3 and bayes for RDK Ultra
     march: 'bernoulli2'

     # Prefix of the model file for execution on the board after conversion